Discard Aggro Deck Guide & Matchups

 - Once you got them low enough, it is quite easy to finish them with Get Excited and/or Jinx’s Mega Death Rocket.

-Mulligan for: Draven, Zaunite Urchin, Jury-Rig, Astute Academic, Arena Battlecaster, Poro Cannon, House Spider; Crowd Favorite, Vision – if you have a good hand.
+Mulligan for: Draven, Zaunite Urchin, Jury-Rig, Legion Rearguard, Arena Battlecaster, Poro Cannon, House Spider; Crowd Favorite, Vision – if you have a good hand.

 - In this matchup, your end-game (Jinx, Augmented Experimenter) tends to not be good enough against Lee Sin.
 Jinx can put some work in if you level her up fast enough (or if they can’t kill you fast enough).
 Augmented Experimenter is really slow and gets countered by Deny.